allenrobel/ndfc_mock/README.md

 # Summary

-This is a work in progress with limited functionality.
+This is a work in progress with limited functionality as described below.

 When finished, this will allow for minor development and testing of [ansible-dcnm](https://github.com/CiscoDevNet/ansible-dcnm)